ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 <code src="./demos/more-wallets.tsx"></code>

+## Use TokenPocket

+Ant Design Web3 has built-in support for [TokenPocket](https://www.tokenpocket.pro/), which supports connecting through browser plug-ins and mobile APP scanning at the same time through the `InjectedConnector` and `WalletConnectConnector` of wagmi.

+<code src="./demos/token-pocket"></code>

+## Customize wallet information

+<code src="./demos/custom-wallet"></code>

 ## Support switch chains

 We have built-in `Mainnet` and `Goerli`, and the remaining chains need to configure `assets` to import related resources to support.
 The import method is similar to the wallet.